Kacper Kościerski

-Kacper Koscierski (Kościerski; born 23 June 2007) is a German professional footballer who plays as a right-back for Bochum.
+Kacper Kościerski (/pl/; born 23 June 2007) is a German professional footballer who plays as a right-back for club Alemannia Aachen on loan from VfL Bochum.

 Club career

-Koscierski is a youth product of SV Höntrop, before moving to the youth academy of Bochum in 2017.
+Kościerski is a youth product of SV Höntrop, before moving to the youth academy of Bochum in 2017.
 On 30 October 2023, he signed his first professional contract with Bochum.
 On 1 April 2025, he signed another long-term contract with the club.
 He made his senior and professional debut with Bochum in a 2–0 Bundesliga win over FC St. Pauli on 17 May 2025.

 International career

-Born in Germany, Koscierski is of Polish descent.
+Born in Germany, Kościerski is of Polish descent.
 He is a youth product of Germany, having played up to the Germany U18s in 2024.